Lawyer: Durst found body of slain friend, ‘panicked’ and ran

 The two men have clashed constantly through the trial’s four days, frequently and angrily interrupting each other as Lewin did Tuesday when he thought DeGuerin was using inadmissible evidence to disparage Black’s character.

-“It was evidence in Galveston,” DeGuerin replied.
+“It was evidence in Galveston,” DeGuerin resplied.

 “Well we’re not in Galveston!”
 Lewin shouted back.